Request Remote Support Access

 The confidential support portal is used for remote support sessions that will involve confidential or regulated information.
 Confidential sessions are not recorded, only basic session activity will be logged for training and quality control purposes.
 Session logs will be retained for 90 days.

-This access role is limited to user-initiated support that begins at a Remote Support Portal such as help.nebraska.edu or help-confidential.nebraska.edu.
+Attended sessions are initiated by a local user that navigates to one of two online portals: help.nebraska.edu or help-confidential.nebraska.edu.
+At the support portal, a user selects the name of their IT Support Representative or the user types in a pre-shared session key.
 This method of remote support requires a user to download and install a temporary Jump Client.
-The user must accept a Remote Support EULA and authorize a Representative to connect to their private endpoint.
+The user must accept a Remote Support EULA before support can start.
 The user is in full control of the support session and can terminate it at any time.
 After the session is complete, the temporary Jump Client automatically uninstalls.

-This access role is for accessing private institutional endpoints.
+This role is for accessing Unattended private institutional endpoints or one-time Attended endpoints.

 A private institutional endpoint is defined as any desktop, laptop, or tablet that is assigned to a single user for their private use.
 Examples of private institutional endpoints are those assigned to individual Faculty, Staff, and Students.